helenacuesta/multif0-estimation-polyvocals/README.md

 ## Usage / requirements

-To use this framework, please do this these first steps:
+To use this framework, please follow these first steps:

-* Git clone the repo
+* Clone the repo

 * ```cd ./multif0-estimation-polyvocals```